afonsomartingo/afonsomartingo/README.md

 <h1 align="center">Hi 👋, I'm Afonso Martingo Carvalho</h1>
 <h3 align="center">A passionate AI enthusiast and Machine Learning aficionado from Portugal, with a background in Electrical and Computer Engineering.</h3>

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/afonso-martingo-carvalho](https://sites.google.com/view/afonso-martingo-carvalho)

 - 📫 How to reach me **afonso.martingo.c@gmail.com**

 <h3 align="left">Connect with me:</h3>